sakthibalask/Developer_Assistant/README.md

       npm install
 # 3 .
 Navigate to the backend directory using :
       cd server
+      pip install .
-# install the required python packages using pip command.
-[Note: Use conda enviornment for better experience]
+# [Note: Use conda enviornment for better experience]

 # 4. Run both frontend and backend :
 # FrontEnd :